kemkartanya/LLD/oops.md

 **Inheritance**: allow class to inherit properties & methods from other class ie. parent / super class.

-**Polymorphism**: ability of an object to take multiple forms Method overriding: when subclass provides a specific implementation of a method that is already defined in the parent class.
+**Polymorphism**: ability of an object to take multiple forms

+**Method overriding**: when subclass provides a specific implementation of a method that is already defined in the parent class.

 **Abstraction**: showing only the necessary info to the outside world while hiding unnecessary details. (abstract base class, abstract methods)
 A pure virtual function (or abstract function) in C++ is a virtual function for which we can have an implementation, But we must override that function in the derived class, otherwise, the derived class will also become an abstract class.
 A pure virtual function is declared by assigning 0 in the declaration.